omer-77/knawat-npm-javascript-sdk/README.md

 const MP = require('@knawat/mp');

-// Provide instance with your store credentials const mp = new MP({
+// Provide instance with your store credentials
+// If want to use the stopcock the pass the autoLimit object const mp = new MP({
   key: 'XXXXXXXXXXXXXXXXXXXXXXXXXXX',
   secret: 'XXXXXXXXXXXXXXXXXXXXXXXX',
+  autoLimit: { bucketSize: 2, interval: 1000, limit: 1 },
 });

 // Or use your store id/URL
+// Supported using basic auth only
+// If want to use the stopcock the pass the autoLimit object const mp = new MP({
+  store: 'XXXXXXXXXXXXXXXXXXXXXXXXXXX',
+  autoLimit: { bucketSize: 2, interval: 1000, limit: 1 },
+});

+// Provide instance with your store credentials and autoLimit object if want to enable the Rate Limit const mp = new MP({
+  key: 'XXXXXXXXXXXXXXXXXXXXXXXXXXX',
+  secret: 'XXXXXXXXXXXXXXXXXXXXXXXX',
+  autoLimit: { bucketSize: 2, interval: 1000, limit: 1 },
+});

+// If don't want to enabled the Rate Limit Feature then pass the autoLimit False const mp = new MP({
+  key: 'XXXXXXXXXXXXXXXXXXXXXXXXXXX',
+  secret: 'XXXXXXXXXXXXXXXXXXXXXXXX',
+  autoLimit: false,
+});

+// Or use your store id/URL and pass autoLimit object if want to enable the RateLimit
 // Supported using basic auth only const mp = new MP({
   store: 'XXXXXXXXXXXXXXXXXXXXXXXXXXX',
+  autoLimit: { bucketSize: 2, interval: 1000, limit: 1 },
+});

+// If don't want to enabled the Rate Limit Feature then pass the autoLimit False const mp = new MP({
+  store: 'XXXXXXXXXXXXXXXXXXXXXXXXXXX',
+  autoLimit: false,
 });
 ```